kcinbk/Unaffordable-Rhode-Island-Neighborhoods/README.md

-# Rhode Island Neighborhoods with high rent burden, eviction
+# Rhode Island neighborhoods with high percentage of rent burden, evictions